Information about the company

 - Increasing sales.

 - Increasing Kesko brand awareness.

-- Efficiency of marketing and advertising campaigns – half of all the users of the SmartCart application got special push notifications, 25% of buyers followed the recommended routes to the places with advertised goods.
+- The efficiency of marketing and advertising campaigns – half of all the users of the SmartCart application got special push notifications, 25% of buyers followed the recommended routes to the places with advertised goods.
 The conversion of such marketing tools reached 6%.

 Furthermore, thanks to the advanced experience of Navigine specialists, the client can use general settings for all shops and also decrease expenses and time spent on additional maintenance.
-At present the client has a possibility to implement this system without any additional costs.
+At present, the client can implement this system without any additional costs.